 Ms. Hassell works clinically with children, adolescents, adults and families.
 A member of our Child, Adolescent, Parent & Family Services team, she is a trained play therapist, which she employs with young children, and incorporates elements of expressive arts along with traditional talk therapy with adolescents and adults.
 After earning her Bachelor of Science in Psychology at James Madison University, Ms. Hassell obtained a Master of Arts in teaching at the College of Charleston and a Master of Clinical Mental Health from University of North Carolina Charlotte.
 Ms. Hassell believes the healing power of therapy lies within the relationship between therapist and client, and works from a strengths-based approach.
 Ms. Hassell is located at our Myers Park/Park Road office where she accepts Aetna and Blue Cross/Blue Shield.

 Ms. Johnson’s career combines experience in pastoral counseling, psychotherapy, education and public speaking.
 She earned her Bachelor of Arts degree in Human Development and Family Studies at Lee University and received her Master of Arts degree in Professional Counseling from Liberty University.
 As a clinician, Ms. Johnson has worked with individuals, couples and families across the lifespan.
 Ms.Johnson is adept at helping individuals navigate challenging life transitions, past hurts, parenting, and blended family dynamics.
 She is also our resident Eating Disorder Specialist and uses an emotion focused approach to address disordered and/or emotional eating, poor body image, co-occurring mood disorders, and interpersonal/relationship conflicts.
 In addition, her past clinical work provided experience in partial hospitalization day treatment, intensive outpatient and group therapy settings.
 She works with both male and female clients, is a certified Prepare/Enrich marriage facilitator and also has specialized training in trauma.
-Ms. Johnson is located at our South Park/Sharon Road office where she accepts Aetna, Blue Cross/Blue Shield and Cigna.
+Ms. Johnson is located in our South Park/Sharon Road office where she accepts Aetna, Blue Cross/Blue Shield, CBHA and Cigna.

 Ms. Cashion works with adolescents, adults, couples, and families who are coping with anxiety, stress, depression, and relational issues.
 After earning a Bachelor of Science degree in corporate finance and a Master of Science degree in educational psychology at University of Alabama, Ms. Cashion obtained a Master of Divinity degree and a Master of Arts in Clinical Mental Health Counseling at Wake Forest University.
 Her work as a counselor and chaplain, in hospital and out-patient medical settings, has exposed her to a wide range of individuals, couples and families who often are facing uncertainty, loss, or grief.
 She also brings experience from prior work in educational and corporate settings.
 Ms. Cashion is sensitive to spiritual issues clients present and open to having them included in the clinical conversation if the client wishes.
 Located at our South Park-Sharon Road Office, Ms. Cashion sees adolescents, adults, couples, and families and accepts Aetna and Blue Cross/Blue Shield.